Please refer to the Scholarships & Financial Support Service for other non-law specific scholarships

 Eligibility: Full time Aboriginal student enrolled in a Law degree at the University of Sydney.
 (Undergraduate or Postgraduate level)

-Basis for Award: Academic merit and financial need.
+Basis for Award: Academic merit and other measures of merit.

 Value of Award: $1,500